 Once acquired, EAs have unlimited practice rights.
 This means that they can represent any taxpayer they choose.
-Like CPAs, they must also renew their license and complete continuing education (CE) within that time.
+Like CPAs, they must also renew their license and complete continued professional education (CPE) within that time.
 This involves 72 hours of CE every three years, with a minimum of 16 hours being earned per year.
 Two of these must be on ethics.
 Enrolled agents must use an IRS approved CE provider.
 International students can also apply for licensure.
 The full exam guidelines can be found here.

 What is a CPA?